WakiMak/trentent.github.io-forked/_posts/2015-04-09-install-64bit-windows-os-7-on-older-64bit-macs-2007-32bit-efi-white-macbook.md

 5) Insert your Windows x64 USB/DVD and copy over \*just\* the install.wim from %USB%\sources\install.wim to your C:\sources\install.wim

-6) Eject the DVD and reboot your computer off the hard drive. Â Do the install as usual.
+6) Eject the DVD and reboot your computer off the hard drive.
+Do the install as usual.

-This trick only seems to work when you have both 32bit versions and 64bit versions of the SAME software. Â It does not appear to work if you try, for instance, to use the Windows 7 Enterprise x86 and Windows 7 Ultimate x64.
+This trick only seems to work when you have both 32bit versions and 64bit versions of the SAME software.
+It does not appear to work if you try, for instance, to use the Windows 7 Enterprise x86 and Windows 7 Ultimate x64.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://2.bp.blogspot.com/-_GagkfxPJ5I/VScFbPoutVI/AAAAAAAAAxk/MHPvTwCJIB8/s1600/macbook-x64.PNG"><img src="http://2.bp.blogspot.com/-_GagkfxPJ5I/VScFbPoutVI/AAAAAAAAAxk/MHPvTwCJIB8/s1600/macbook-x64.PNG" width="320" height="195" border="0" /></a>